PeterSiew/SIewEA2021_SciAdv/README.md

 Background
 ----------
-Codes to construct Figures 2, 3 and 4 (the bootstrapping tests) in Siew et al. 2021
+This repository contains the code to construct Figures 2, 3 and 4 (the bootstrapping tests) in Siew et al. 2021

 P. Y. F. Siew, C. Li, M. Ting, S. P. Sobolowski, Y. Wu, X. Chen, North Atlantic Oscillation in winter is largely insensitive to autumn Barents-Kara sea ice variability, Science Advances, 2021

 Status
 ----------
-This paper was published in XX.
-Comments and suggestions are appreciated.
-Please send them to my email yu.siew@uib.no
+More intructions and comments will be addeded.
+Suggestions are appreciated.
+Please send any questions to my email yu.siew@uib.no

 Data
 ----------
-The folder "data" includes the required time series from the reanalysis and models
+The folder data includes the required time series from the reanalysis and models.
+Time series include Barents-Kara sea ice index (BKSICE), turbulent heat flux over Barents-Kara sea (BKSTHF), sea level pressure over Urals (URALS), polar cap height at 50 hPa (PCH50) and NAO (NAOSLPbased).

 The ECMWF ERA5 reanalysis data are available from the Copernicus Climate Change Service (C3S) Climate Data Store: https://cds.climate.copernicus.eu/.